logicguy1/Maple-Cheatsheet/README.md

 It all started when i needed to combine two plots, quite simple i thought, just a pointplot and a graph.
 But then!
 I saw the maple wiki and i started crying (i didnt) Then i told myself i would proper write some easy to navigate open source documentation that is avaliable to everyone :ooo

+This also means it's completely a community driven project, any help in catching errors, explaing on already knowen knolage and comming up with new stuff is always great.
+You can simply create a Pull Request and i will review it 😄

 <details open="open">
   <summary>Table of Contents</summary>
   <ol>